 Differentiation stage:

-Moving from the honeymoon phase (“Symbiotic”) that emphasizes likeness, the couple becomes aware of subtle differences in their thoughts, feelings, and desires.
-They begin to be willing to talk about being on opposite sides of an issue.
+Moving from the honeymoon phase (“Symbiotic”), which emphasizes likeness, the couple becomes aware of subtle differences in their thoughts, feelings, and desires.
+They begin to be willing to discuss being on opposite sides of an issue.

 Some relationships are crushed by the notion that they are no longer “two peas in a pod.”
 They may claim the other has changed, or the relationship will end with shattered dreams and dramatic suddenness.